josiah14/articles/scala-types-0.md

 The key, not-a-key, did not contain a value upon access
 ```

-If you are clever, you may recognize the advantage to using `map` as we did above.  `map` allows us to work with the value in our `Option` under the assumption that it's a successful`Some` value, and then check separately when we are done whether it's a `None` and handle that case on its own.
+If you are clever, you may recognize the advantage to using `map` as we did above.  `map` allows us to work with the value in our `` under the assumption that it's a successful`Some` value, and then check separately when we are done whether it's a `None` and handle that case on its own.
 The following code sample from the REPL makes it more obvious how this is an advantage.

 ```scala
 scala> import com.redis._